bkgryder/PixelTowerDefense/README.md

 PixelTowerDefense is a small MonoGame project demonstrating a simple tower defense style game made from pixel art.

+## Features

+- Trees with random trunks and leafy canopies spawn around the arena.
+Meeples are pushed away when they hit a trunk.

 ## Prerequisites

 - .NET 8.0 SDK